reframejs/reframe/readme.md

  2. I don't want to use a framework because of its limitations.
 And more importantly, I don't want to be locked-in to that framework down the road.

-One could ask oneself if it's possible to design a framework in a way that allows both a quick start and full flexbility down the road?
+One could ask oneself if it's possible to design a framework in a way that allows a quick start and full flexbility down the road?

 We call the notion of "full fexibility down the road" *adaptability* and such adaptable framework an (anti-)framework.

 The Reframe project is born in the belief that an (anti-)framework is possible.

+With reframe it is framework that adapts to your needs, not your needs that adapt to the framework.

 #### Why should I use Reframe?